blakewatson/htmlforpeople/src/04-a-website-with-style.md

 ![](/assets/img/a-website-with-style-3.png)

 {% aside 'Note' %}
 If you are following along and notice that your website has a dark background with light text that's okay!
 Simple.css recognizes if you (the site's visitor) have your system in dark mode and, if so, uses a dark theme for the website.
-If you want to override this behavior, check out the bonus [Customizing Simple.css](/customizing-simple-css) article.
+If you want to override this behavior, check out the bonus chapter [Customizing Simple.css](/customizing-simple-css).
 {% endaside %}

 ## Update the live site